About r/whatsthatbook

 The community at a glance

-r/whatsthatbook is a Subreddit for Reading and Readers with roughly 333K members.
+r/whatsthatbook is a Subreddit for Reading and Readers with roughly 335K members.
 It has been around since 2013.
 It uses a forum format for communication.
-It is the 6th largest community in the Books topic page and the 7th largest community in the Reading topic page.
+On the Hive Index it ranks #6 in the Reading communities list.
+It is the 5th largest community in the Books topic page.

 Roughly 37K members have joined in the past year.
 Popular discussion topics include Book, Ya, and Children.
 Product recommendations often mention books about psychology and fantasy series.